ude-soco/CourseMapper-webserver/README.md

 CourseMapper is a collaborative course annotation and analytics platform that fosters collaboration and interaction around pdf/video learning materials, supported by visual learning analytics.
 </p>

+## Build and run all services

+* `make up` (or `docker compose up`) to run the application
+* `make tilt` to automatically rebuild/restart containers during development
+* `make dev` to run processes in containers, but mount source code from host machine
+* see the manual below to install dependencies and run processes w/o containers

 ## 🚀 Get Started

 ### Manual Installation Guide 🔨